 - The couple divorces

-- The service member moves to a new location where the spouse could join him/her, but chooses not to.
-If deployment is to a location where the spouse is not allowed to follow, it does not affect their MSRRA eligibility.
+- The service member moves to a new location where the spouse could join them, but chooses not to.
+If deployment is to an area where the spouse is not allowed to follow, it does not affect their MSRRA eligibility.

 - The spouse clearly establishes the new state as a state of residence.
-This includes an action like applying to vote in that state.
+This includes actions such as applying to vote in that state.

 For information on Military filing for your state, please click here.